Understanding Temperature for Houseplants

 Desert Cacti and Succulents are an exception as in their desert home they are adapted to hot days and cold nights.

-It is important to maintain the right temperature range for your houseplants and protect them from draughts and sudden changes in temperature; keep them away from hot air vents, windy windowsills, opening doors, hot stoves among others.
+It is important to maintain the right temperature range for your houseplants and protect them from drafts and sudden changes in temperature; keep them away from hot air vents, windy windowsills, opening doors, hot stoves among others.

 Signs of wrong temperature for your houseplant